 Taxation You can usually take up to 25% of your pension fund as a tax free lump sum.
 You can structure your income to mitigate liability to personal income tax.
 By reducing your income in some years you may be able to avoid a higher rate tax liability.
-If in flexi-access drawdown you may withdraw an unlimited amount from your pension fund, although all amounts withdrawn will be taxed as income at your marginal income tax rate(s).
-Transfers & It's possible to transfer your drawdown plan from one provider to another. withdrawals You will be taxed on any income withdrawn at your marginal rate(s).
+If in flexi-access drawdown you may withdraw an unlimited amount from your pension fund, although all amounts withdrawn will be taxed as in- come at your marginal income tax rate(s).
+Transfers & withdrawals It's possible to transfer your drawdown plan from one provider to another.
+You will be taxed on any income withdrawn at your marginal rate(s).
 You can make ad hoc withdrawals instead of, or in addition to, taking a regular income from your fund.
 Availability There are many drawdown providers in the market and you should ensure you consider costs, service standards and investment choice before selecting a provider.
-Long term care Your income payments will be taken into consideration should you require long term care in the future.
+Long term care Your income payments will be taken into consideration should you re- quire long term care in the future.
 If greater than the actual income being taken, an income in line with that available from an annuity based on your age at that time will be taken into account.
 Treatment after death Subject to the terms of the plan, your beneficiaries can continue to take withdrawals from any remaining drawdown fund on your death (annuity purchase is also an option) or take the remaining fund as a lump sum.
-If you die before age 75 any income or lump sums taken by your beneficiaries will be tax free.
+If you die before age 75 any income or lump sums taken by your beneficiaries will be free from income tax.
 If you die after age 75, any lump sum or income taken by your beneficiaries will be taxed at the recipient's marginal income tax rate(s).
+Currently, most pension death benefits don't form part of your estate on death.
+This is expected to change from 6 April 2027 such that if you should pass away on or after that date, your pension death benefits will form part of your estate and may be liable for Inheritance Tax.
 Type of charges Drawdown pension products tend to have higher charges than Secured Pension products due to the greater amount of administration and advisory input they involve.
 Future planning issues If you decide to move abroad after retirement, you can usually arrange to have your pension paid to an overseas bank account if you wish to.
 If your health/circumstances change, you may change the amount of income you are drawing and or/purchase an annuity.